 Pregnancy: ALUNBRIG can cause fetal harm.
 Advise females of reproductive potential of the potential risk to a fetus

 Lactation: There are no data regarding the secretion of brigatinib in human milk or its effects on the breastfed infant or milk production.
 Because of the potential adverse reactions in breastfed infants, advise lactating women not to breastfeed during treatment with ALUNBRIG

 Geriatric: Clinical studies of ALUNBRIG did not include sufficient numbers of patients aged 65 years and older to determine whether they respond differently from younger patients.
-Of the 222 patients in ALTA, 19.4% were 65-74 years and 4.1% were 75 years or older.
-No clinically relevant differences in safety or efficacy were observed between patients ≥65 and younger patients

 This website is intended for US healthcare professionals only.